nalsai/dotfiles/README.md

 - Setup Steam
   - Disable "Notify me about ..."
   - Change default window to "Library"
-  - Install games
 - Sign in to VSCode (with GitHub) to enable settings sync
 - Setup Deluge headless mode
+- Setup favorites in explorer
 - Setup FileZilla
 - Setup Syncthing
-- Setup favorites in explorer

 ## Thanks to